atomisthq/docs/docs/getting-started/putting-atomist-to-work.md

   <img src="../images/project-generators-list.png" alt="List of project generators" class="ss-small">
 </div>

+!!! note ""
-> ***NOTE***: You can create your own generators, amongst other customisations to Atomist using our Rug language and support.
+    You can create your own generators, amongst other customisations to Atomist using our Rug language and support.
 Creating and publishing your own generators will be a [Quick Start](../quick-starts) of its own soon.

 While the full list *can* be useful if you're just browsing, for our purposes here we know we want to create a Spring Boot REST service and so we can narrow down the list by specifying some criteria: